 - You’ve documented strategic flaws in their email newsletter that deals with how they are making their emotional appeal.

 Key takeaway: Make sure you are identifying realistic problems that can be fixed.
 Don’t bring up problems that may drastically change a business and cause you to get a lot of push back.
-And on the flip side, make sure you are identifying big enough problems that will have a decent revenue impact.
-If you identify small problems that will only make a company an extra $10,000 there won’t be much money in it for you.
+On the flip side, make sure you are identifying big enough problems that will have a decent revenue impact.
+If you identify small problems that will only make a company an extra $10,000, there won’t be much money in it for you.

 Step #2: Create solutions

 Once you’ve identified their crucial problems, you now present them with the solutions.
-In our current scenario you roll out how you plan on fixing these problems.
+In our current scenario, you roll out a plan to fix these problems.

 - You slide a screenshot of their landing page that is professionally marked up with the trust elements that are missing on their page…and then another screenshot of your modified version.